tanganke/fusion_bench/docs/algorithms/weight_ensembling_moe.md

 ## Parameters Comparison

-!!! tip "Tip for reducing the parameter"
+!!! tip "Tip for reducing the parameter count"

     Here we present the parameter count for the method outlined in the original paper[^1].
     An effective strategy to minimize the number of parameters involves employing Singular Value Decomposition (SVD) to compress the task vectors.